GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Melee Weapons.md

 A longer sword known for its versatility.
 You may wield this sword with two hands.
 If you do, you may treat your attack total as being 1 higher for the purpose of determining if it is a critical hit.

+**Bo**, $65, 2 lb.
+Club
+Two handed.
+All attacks suffer a -1 penalty.
+Can be used with one hand but suffers an additional -1 penalty.
+One hand strikes may be performed at a range of 2 yards with disadvantage, otherwise the range is 1 yard regardless of hands.
+Follow up attacks do not have disadvantage with this weapon so long as you have training with clubs and spears and have two hands available.
+If you have Warrior Mastery with Clubs, Mauls, Pole Axes, or Spears, you may choose to benefit from one of those when declaring an attack.

 **Dandpatta**, $190, 3.5 lb
 Longsword
 Once used by the Kagaldine cavalry as a cavalry sword as a slashing weapon, it has been largely abandoned.
 A shorter version of it has been adopted by infantry.